 “Let me tell you what I know about you, Lily.”
 He turned slowly and moved closer to her, forcing her to look up to keep her eyes locked into his.
 The heat of the argument slashed through her and gave her something she hadn’t felt in weeks — it made her feel alive.

-Part of Lily couldn't believe what James had just said to her.
-Despite the flares of rage firing through her, she held her bottom lip with her teeth to stop herself from calling him an array of colorful names.
-She had annoyed James, offended him maybe, exhausted him countless times - but this was the first time she had ever really pissed off James Potter and she couldn’t help but think that it was rather exhilarating.
+She couldn’t respond.
+Speechless, she supposed.
+She had annoyed James, offended him even, exhausted him countless times - but this was the first time she had ever seen him truly pissed off at her.
+And she couldn’t help but think that it was rather exhilarating.

-“I get that it might not be the right time, Lily.
-But don’t act like because you don’t want to face your feelings, that mine aren’t real.”
+“I get that it might not be the right time.
+But don’t act like, because you don’t want to face your feelings, that the feelings I have for you are selfish, or that I would use what you went through as some sort of sick fucking blackmail to get you.”
 James backed away as he spoke the words, his fingers finding their place in his hair and running through it.

 Part of Lily wanted to thank him, to tell him to keep fighting, to let her yell, because for whatever reason, is was helping.
 It was helping all those lingering back-droppings of anger and finally giving them a reason to come out, it was helping her heart remember what it was like to need blood so much, that it pumped faster and faster.
 She wanted to yell, she needed to.
 And why shouldn’t they keep yelling at each other?
-It wasn’t as if she could yell at her parents for leaving her, so why not James?
+It wasn’t as if she could yell at her parents for leaving her, yell at Sirius for the secret they now shared between them, so why not James?

-Before she could even start to process it, James turned around and stormed through the portrait hole with both hands held tightly in his pockets.
+Before she could think of any response, James turned around and stormed through the portrait, both hands shoved in his pockets.

 The walk through the dimming halls was usually one he enjoyed.
 Coming from a pure-blood family didn’t mean that magic still didn’t astound him, it did.
 Hogwarts was by far the most magical place out there, and he usually liked to take his time moving through the rarely deserted corridors.
-But this evening he just wanted to get the hell away from the second floor entirely and up the Gryffidor common room.
+But this evening he just wanted to get the hell away from Lily and up to the Gryffindor common room.

 The size of the common room always surprised him.
 The way the ceiling never seemed to end as the sets of spiraling cases disappeared into the wall.
 Tonight was no different, and for a moment he nearly wished this was his one and only common room.
 He and Lily wouldn’t have started a row if they’d been surrounded by their classmates.
 Well, they may have, but it wouldn’t have gotten so out of hand.